Tim090909/Intel_Image_Classification/README.md

-# 🧠 Intel Image Classification
+# Intel Image Classification

-This project is part of a computer vision lab where we classify landscape images using PyTorch.
+This project is part of a computer vision project where we classify landscape images.

 ## 📁 Dataset

-We use the [Intel Image Classification Dataset](https://www.kaggle.com/puneet6060/intel-image-classification) which includes images in the following categories:
+We use the Intel Image Classification Dataset which includes images in the following categories:

 - Buildings
 - Forest